 The profiles of students who withdraw is the complete opposite.
 The weakness of their secondary school careers is thus a clear indication of a higher risk of educational failure.
 In this case, institutional planners should pay more attention to these students: on one hand, by discouraging students whose chances of not graduating are high and, on the other, by organising support activities and services in the various forms of tutoring, counselling and coaching.
-It is interesting to note that, in comparison with students in delay, those who change courses have preuniversity educational experience similar to that of successful students.
+It is interesting to note that, in comparison with students in delay, those who change courses have preuniversity educational experience similar to that of successful students (although their sociodemographic profiles do not significantly differ from those of students in delay).
 This similarity leads us to consider course changes as only partial failure, rather as re-orientation directed to educational success.
-However, our results suggest that university management should apply some kind of preenrolment orientation, focusing particularly on students from high schools.
+This hypothesis should be verified by studying events after course changes, but the approach would clearly be different with respect to the one used here.
+However, our results suggest that university management should apply some kind of pre-enrolment orientation, focusing particularly on students from high schools.
 These students may not have complete information on educational offers or, more simply, they may be re-oriented by an interest in some study fields they only discovered during their university experience, since the subjects in question were not taught during their pre-university education.

 Considering the results at course level, besides the effect of each covariate, it is interesting to note a macro-uniformity in the results: course characteristics tend to operate in the same direction for the three outcomes of interest.
 This suggests that some contexts may favour events, whatever they might be, in comparison with extending a delay condition.
 For example, courses with restricted admission lead to a higher probability of graduation, but they also have higher risks of withdrawal and course change, in comparison with delay.
 As regards study fields, there is evidence that students enrolled in certain disciplines have significantly different outcomes with respect to others.
 This may be connected with the fact that the "match" between students and the subjects they study is easier in these fields than in others, or simply because in some fields academic requirements are lower or have a more supportive learning environment.
 In particular, similarity in outcomes is observed for students enrolled in scientific studies and humanities.
 Instead, the university careers of those enrolled in professional health studies and social sciences are quite opposite: the former being more likely to lead to graduation, course changes and withdrawal, and the latter to a static delay condition.
 More in general, our results highlight several contextual factors which should be considered by those responsible for educational practices and policies: actions and support services should be appropriately differentiated according to context, as well as to students' individual characteristics.
-In courses characterised by higher risks of delay, both support and courselling services for individual study and development of educational methods (for example, blended learning) should be provided.
+In courses characterised by higher risks of delay, both support and counselling services for individual study and development of educational methods (for example, blended learning) should be provided.
 In courses with higher risks of change, more detailed orienting sessions at enrolment and psycho-pedagogical counselling during student careers could be organised.